ContextPilot: Fast Long-Context Inference via Context Reuse: Background and Motivation

-RAG faces a critical prefill latency bottleneck.
-Modern LLMs with expanding context windows for two reasons: (i)~\emph{increasing the number of retrieved documents} to broaden information coverage~\cite{li2024retrieval,jin2024longcontextllmsmeetrag}, and~(2) enriching contextual information by \emph{retrieving complete documents} and applying context engineering methods~\cite{anthropic2025contextengineering}.
+Long-context inference systems face a critical prefill latency bottleneck as modern LLMs demand expanding context windows.
+This is driven by two reasons: (1)~\emph{increasing the number of retrieved context blocks} to broaden information coverage~\cite{li2024retrieval,jin2024longcontextllmsmeetrag,yueinference,laban2024summary,chung2025longcontext}, and~(2) enriching contextual information by \emph{retrieving complete documents or full memory histories} and applying context engineering methods~\cite{anthropic2025contextengineering}.

 Analysis of our workload data reveals that both approaches deliver significant accuracy gains.
-Scaling the retrieval parameter ($k$) from lower to higher values enhances RAG accuracy by as much as 20\%, while retrieving full documents achieves similar performance improvements, confirmed by recent context engineering studies~\cite{zhang2025agenticcontextengineeringevolving}.
+Scaling the retrieval parameter ($k$) from lower to higher values enhances accuracy by as much as 20\%, while retrieving full documents achieves similar performance improvements, confirmed by recent context engineering studies~\cite{zhang2025agenticcontextengineeringevolving}.

-However, expanded context windows (i.e., longer retrieved inputs) introduce substantial prefill overhead.
+However, expanded context windows (i.e., longer context block inputs) introduce substantial prefill overhead and can even degrade reasoning quality beyond a certain length~\cite{du2025contextlength,raju2026limits}.
 Our trace data shows that LLM inference engines often process 20k--130k prefill tokens, leading to 3--10 second latency when executing 32B dense models on a single H100 GPU.
 For larger models such as Mixture-of-Experts (MoEs), the prefill latency can be even higher.
-As a result, the prefill becomes the dominant bottleneck, downgrading user experience and preventing long-context RAG from being widely deployed.
+As a result, the prefill becomes the dominant bottleneck, downgrading user experience and preventing long-context applications from being widely deployed.